How to Register as a Sole Proprietor in Malta

 After you register your company with the Maltese Business Registry, there are still a few things you’ll need to take care of before you can start doing business.
 First, you will need to get an income tax number.
 This will be the beginning of the official registration process.

 Next, depending on your business and the industry you conduct business in, you might need to apply for special licenses or permits.
-You can check what particular licences you might need for your specific business at the Department of Commerce of Malta website.
+You can check what particular licenses you might need for your specific business at the Department of Commerce of Malta website.

 Keep in mind that if you are not a citizen of Malta, there are additional steps you should take before you can register your sole proprietorship and start doing business in Malta.
-First of all, you will need to acquire a social security number which will allow you to register your company.
+First of all, you will need to acquire a social security number that will allow you to register your company.
 You can do this online by visiting the official government website of Malta.
-Additionally, any third country nationals (outside of EU/EEA or Switzerland) are required by law to get a work permit before they can conduct business in Malta.
+Additionally, any third-country nationals (outside of EU/EEA or Switzerland) are required by law to get a work permit before they can conduct business in Malta.